Getting Started With GSA Schedules

 The GSA Schedules program offers great opportunities for both large and small businesses.
 It is often the first step new businesses take when entering the federal marketplace.
 Being on Schedule makes it easier for agencies to do business with your company.
 However, becoming a Schedules contractor may involve significant investments of time and resources – which is why the first step for all interested businesses is to think it through.

-The Vendor Toolbox outlines important questions before preparing a solicitation response:
+The Vendor Toolbox outlines important questions to answer before preparing a solicitation response:

 - Price: Can you compete with current contractors on GSA Schedules?
 Review pricelists in GSA Advantage! to complete a price comparison for similar products and/or services.